thegangtechnology/exco/README.md

 - `regex` string for the regular expression.
 - `n` Optional.
 Default value is 1.
 Indicates the number of columns to move from regex matched cell to located cell.

+### `search_right_of_regex`
+Searches for non-empty cell right of the cell with a regex match.

+Parameters:
+- `regex` string for the regular expression
+- `max_empty_col_search` Indicates the maximum number of columns to search for non-empty cell right of regex cell

 ### `below_of`
 Locate the cell below of the cell with the given label.
 In the case of a merged cell, below_of will pick the